 This program allows purchasers of motor vehicles to contribute their vehicle sales tax to fund private school scholarships.
 Hope Scholarships may be used by students who are victims of bullying or are physically attacked in school.
 These students may also transfer to other public school districts.
-The program was enacted in 2018, and scholarship-funding organizations will begin awarding scholarships for the 2018–19 school year.
+The program was enacted and launched in 2018.
 Learn more about the Hope Scholarship Program’s details on this page, including eligibility, funding, regulations and more.

 Florida’s fourth educational choice program